-The Assisted AP Link ID Bitmap subfield indicates the link identifier(s) of an AP affiliated with an AP MLD that is solicited to transmit a Trigger frame to anon-AP STA affiliated with a non-AP MLD that belongs to an NSTR link pair after a frame that contains AAR Control subfield sent by another non-AP STA affiliated with the same non-AP MLD to its associated AP affiliated with the same AP MLD.
-A value of 1 in bit position i of the Assisted AP Link ID Bitmap subfield means that the link ID i is the link identifier of the solicited AP affiliated with the AP MLD.
-A value of 0 in bit position i of the Assisted AP Link ID Bitmap subfield means that the link ID i is not the link identifier of the solicited AP affiliated with the AP MLD.
+The Assisting AP Link ID Bitmap subfield in the AAR Control subfield indicates the link(s) associated with (CID #7680) the link identifier(s) of the assisting AP(s) affiliated with an AP MLD.
+Each assisting AP is solicited to transmit a Trigger frame to its associated non-AP STA that belongs to the same NSTR link pair as the non-AP STA that sent the AAR control field.
+(CID #4141, 4805).
+A value of 1 in bit position i of the Assisting AP Link ID Bitmap subfield means that the link ID i is the link identifier of the assisting AP affiliated with the AP MLD.
+A value of 0 in bit position i of the Assisting AP Link ID Bitmap subfield means that the link ID i is not the link identifier of the assisting AP affiliated with the AP MLD.

+The bit in the Assisting AP Link ID Bitmap subfield, which corresponds to the AP to which the AAR control field is addressed, is set to 0 (CID #4142).
+The bit in position 15 of the Assisting AP Link ID Bitmap subfield is reserved (CID #7341).